 - Grassland and peat bogs account for approximately 84 per cent of the land area within the zone. - Several rivers flow through the zone, including the Black River, River Goul, River Breagagh, and the River Drish. - The zone has a rich and diverse archaeological heritage, ranging from castle ruins and monuments to churches and abbeys.
-The ruins of the Derrynaflan Church are located to the south-east of the zone.
-The Slieveardagh Hills lie in the south-east of the zone, where the Wellington Monument can be found.
+The ruins of the Derrynaflan Church are located southeast of the zone.
+The Slieveardagh Hills lie southeast of the zone, where the Wellington Monument can be found.
 The Kilcooly Estate, an 18th century country house and Cistercian Abbey, is located just west of the hills. - The zone contains a wide-ranging natural landscape.
 Lough Doire Bhile is in the foothills of the Slieveardagh hills.
 The 28 hectares of land previously used for Bord na Mona milled peat production now consists of a lake and two wetland areas and is home to many bird species, including lapwing.